rafael-c-alexandre/project-sec/README.md

 Note that when the users request a location proof there will be displayed an error message stating the received report was invalid, that was the report from the byzantine correclty identified as faked.
 The user should also receive good reports from the correct servers and display the result.

-#### Case 8.
+#### Case 2 - stage 2.
 Byzantine server sends 0 reports when user request a location report

 For this test case, start 3 correct servers and 1 byzantine server in mode 2 with 0 byzantine users.
 3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.